Premkumar7090/Built-an-angry-bird-game-using-Python-and-flask/README.md

 To play
 -------
 1. Clone the project.
-2. Open the src folder.
+2. Open the folder 'Built-an-angry-bird-game-using-Python'.
-3. `python main.py`
+3. execute `python main.py`

 Zero Gravity
 ------------